-Send nominations to the award committee Co-Chairs, Elizabeth Berman, Science & Engineering Librarian, University of Vermont, E-mail: email@example.com, and Rachel Borchardt, Science Librarian, American University, E-mail: firstname.lastname@example.org.
-You may also contact Casey Kinson, email@example.com.
+Send nominations to the award committee Co-Chairs, Rachel Borchardt, American University, E-mail: email@example.com and Nancy J. Butkovich, Pennsylvania State University, E-mail: firstname.lastname@example.org.
+You may also contact Chase Ollis, email@example.com.

 2013 – Jan Scholl, Amy Paster, and team, for their 4-H and Expanded Food and Nutrition Education Program (EFNEP) research databases